mahendrabairagi/DeeplensWorkshop/lab2.md

 Lets build model to classify common objects.
 This object classification model is based on Caltech-256 dataset and is trained using ResNet network.
 Through this walk through tutorial, you will build an object classifier that can identify 256 commonly found objects.

-***Source code for The SageMaker notebook Sagemaker_Imageclassification.ipynb and related lamda greegrassHelloWorld.py and label file caltech256_labels.txt is attached to this git*** No need to copy paste the code from readme.
+***Source code for The SageMaker notebook Sagemaker_Imageclassification.ipynb and related lamda greegrassHelloWorld.py and label file caltech256_labels.txt is attached to this git under SageMakerImageClassification folder*** No need to copy paste the code from readme.

 To build you own model, you first need to identify a dataset.
 You can bring your own dataset or use an existing one.
 In this tutorial, we show you how to build an object detection model in Amazon SageMaker using Caltech-256 image classification dataset.